 Ethical concerns are not a large concern for the device.
 However, there is always a possibility of injury while subjects are exerting their maximum forces in a straight leg raise.
-Efforts will be made to increase the subject's comfort while using the device.
-The current supports are made sturdy enough to prevent excess movement and the push plate is low enough to the ground to prevent injury as the leg falls.
-Safety and security will be a focal point when replacing the corner towers to ensure the best results of the user.
+Efforts were made to increase the subject's comfort while using the device by adding padding to the base plate and push plate.
+The new corner towers were designed to limit excess movement of the metal frame, so that no adverse sudden movements will cause harm to the subject while they are applying force to the push plate.